cycle/entity-behavior-identifier/README.md

 ## Snowflake Examples

+### Generic
-**Generic:** A flexible Snowflake format that can use a node identifier and any epoch offset, suitable for various applications requiring unique identifiers.
-Default values for `node` and `epochOffset` can be defined globally via class `Cycle\ORM\Entity\Behavior\Identifier\Defaults\SnowflakeGeneric`.
+A flexible Snowflake format that can use a node identifier and any epoch offset, suitable for various applications requiring unique identifiers.
+Default values for `node` and `epochOffset` can be defined globally via the `\Cycle\ORM\Entity\Behavior\Identifier\Listener\SnowflakeGeneric::setDefaults()` method.

 ```php
 use Cycle\Annotated\Annotation\Column;